mikhail-poda/mikhail-poda.github.io/etc/hebrew-proficiency-levels.md

 ### **1. Beginner Levels**

 🔹 **Absolute Beginner (A0)**
-- A0 is not officially part of the CEFR (Common European Framework of Reference for Languages).
+- A0 is not officially part of the CEFR.
 - It is often used to describe absolute beginners—people with no prior knowledge of a language.

 🔹 **Beginner (A1)**